Quezon: Architectural heritage

 Quezon is home to heritage houses from the early 20th century built in the American architecture of the time such as the Enriquez-Gala Mansion, Gala-Rodriguez House and Villa Sariaya.
 Not only do these houses tell stories of the opulence afforded by coconut landlords but also gives us a glimpse of the uncertainty during wartime.
 Some of these stunning buildings are considered endangered due to road widening plans within the poblacion that will destroy these cultural icons forever.

 The country life of the Philippines is what the Villa Escudero in Tiaong offers to its guests.
 Featuring its waterfall restaurant, the plantation resort actually has deep historical roots tracing its origins back to the coconut growing industry of Quezon.
-Other Spanish-era structures also exist outside Sariaya such as the Casa de Comunidad de Tayabas, Malagonlong bridge.
+Other Spanish-era structures also exist outside Sariaya such as the Casa de Comunidad de Tayabas and Malagonlong Bridge.

-Diocese of San Diego De Alcala in Gumaca, Minor Basilica de San Miguel in Tayabas and St. Louis Bishop Parish in Lucban are other testaments of Spanish History in the province.
+Diocese of San Diego De Alcala in Gumaca, Minor Basilica de San Miguel in Tayabas and St. Louis Bishop Parish in Lucban are other testaments of Spanish history in the province.

 Aside from old churches, the Kamay ni Hesus Healing Grotto located in Lucban is a popular pilgrimage site.

 Tourism

-Quezon Province has a huge potential for optimum utilization of and considerable revenue generation from the tourism sector.
+Quezon has a huge potential for optimum utilization of and considerable revenue generation from the tourism sector.
 There are 180 nature tourism attractions, 104 history and culture tourism attractions, and 42 customs and traditions.
 Also, there are 41 industrial tourism attractions and 41 sites for sports and recreational activities.
 Meanwhile, there are also several venues for shopping activities, health and wellness, and special events.

-There are 37 DOT-accredited tourism establishments with total of 1,533 rooms in the province in 2021.
-There are also numerous locally registered tourism establishments in Quezon Province such as beach resorts, private pools, tourist inns, etc., which cater to throngs of tourists from both within and outside the province.
+There are 37 DOT-accredited tourism establishments with total of 1,533 rooms in the province as of 2021.
+There are also numerous locally registered tourism establishments in Quezon such as beach resorts, private pools, tourist inns, etc., which cater to throngs of tourists from both within and outside the province.

 In 2021, a total of 2,034,485 tourist arrivals were recorded in the province, of which, 2,033,779 tourists were domestic and 706 tourists were foreign.